Waipu Caves Glowworms: The Best Free Glowworm Cave In New Zealand

 Once you are inside the caves, you can spend 5 minutes to 5 hours exploring – it’s up to you!

-If you wanted to do the Waipu Caves Track (it does not lead to anymore caves), follow the route description from DOC here.
+If you want to do the Waipu Caves Track (it does not lead to any more caves), follow the route description from DOC here.
 It takes 1.5 hours.

 How Deep Are The Waipu Caves?

 The Waipu Caves are quite deep and extend (I think) some 300 metres.
 How far you wish to explore is up to you!
-However the inner chambers are suitable for experienced cavers only.
-You are responsible for your own safety!
+However, the inner chambers are suitable for experienced cavers only.
+You are responsible for your safety!

 What Are The Waipu Caves?